College ice hockey: Division I

 The Ivy League recognizes ice hockey champions for both sexes, but it does not sponsor the sport; it instead uses the results of regular-season ECAC Hockey matches involving two Ivy League schools to extrapolate an Ivy champion (all six Ivy League schools that sponsor varsity hockey do so for both men and women, and compete in the ECAC).
 The Metro Atlantic Athletic Conference sponsored D-I men's hockey, but dropped the sport in 2003.

-The most recent additions to D-I men's ice hockey are the aforementioned Augustana and Robert Morris.
-The 2022–23 season saw Alaska Anchorage resume D-I play after a successful fundraising drive.

-In May 2021, Tennessee State University announced that it was conducting a feasibility study on the possible addition of varsity men's and women's hockey teams.
-Should TSU add either team, it would become the first historically black university to field a varsity hockey team.
-The study was partially backed by the NHL and the Nashville Predators, located in TSU's home city.
-TSU announced in June 2023 that it would start a men's hockey program at club level in 2024–25, with women's hockey to be added at an indeterminate future time.
-While hockey will initially play at club level, it will be overseen by the TSU athletic department.
-TSU later stated it plans to launch their NCAA Division 1 Men's Hockey program for the 2026-2027 season.

 The Hobey Baker Memorial Award honors the top player in men's Division I hockey.
 The Mike Richter Award honors the top goaltender in Division I.

 Division II

 The NCAA does not currently sponsor a championship in NCAA Division II, as there is only one conference that currently sponsors hockey, the Northeast-10 Conference.
 The NCAA conducted a Division II national championship from 1978 to 1984 and also from 1993 to 1999.

 Division III

-The 84 programs in Division III hockey are part of nine conferences:
+The 91 programs in Division III hockey are part of 10 conferences: